-The spring holidays (Easter and Passover) mark my favorite time of year.
-The ground begins to thaw, buds make their way up through the soil and the ground comes alive again.
-Year after year, my garden is reborn after a deep sleep –signs of transformation abound.
-As everything in my yard wakes up, a renewed hope and the promise of abundance emerge as well.
+The spring holidays, Easter and Passover, mark my favorite time of year.
+The ground begins to thaw, buds make their way up through the soil, and the dirt comes alive.
+Year after year, my garden is reborn after a deep sleep.
+Signs of transformation abound.
+As the earth awakens, a renewed hope and the promise of abundance emerge.
 This lovely time of transformation is the perfect backdrop for Passover and Easter.

 What does Easter mean to you?
-Did you have an awareness of why this holiday falls on a different Sunday each year?
+Before you read the above did you understand the factors that determine the date of the Easter holiday?
 Will you be celebrating Easter?
 If so, how?

 This post is an oldie but goodie from the archives that I’ve updated.
 I first posted it in 2011.